jfzanato/CloudStorage/README.md

 Use cloud storage providers to store assets or thumbnails.

-**Notice:** Only Amazon s3, Azure Blobstorage, Minio and Google Cloud Storage are supported right now.
+**Notice:** Only Amazon s3, Azure Blobstorage, Minio, Google Cloud Storage and BackBlaze are supported right now.

-Update: BackBlaze are supported

 # Usage